brauner/brauner.github.io/_posts/2023-01-05-mount-propagation-bug.md

 ## The bug in one sentence

-The `propagate_mnt()` functions contains a bug where it fails to terminate at peers of `@source_mnt` when looking up copies of the source mount that become masters for copies of the source mount tree mounted on top of slaves in the destination propagation tree causing a NULL dereference.
+The `propagate_mnt()` function contains a bug where it fails to terminate at peers of `@source_mnt` when searching for a copy of `@source_mnt` which is a suitable master for a new copy mounted on top of a slave in the destination propagation tree, causing a NULL dereference.

 ## The impact of the bug